A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

-For discussion of the design of the ELAS simulator, we find it helpful to distinguish between \begin{enumerate} \item the \emph{organ allocation environment}, with which we refer to the overall setting in which allocation policies operate.
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item the \emph{organ allocation environment}, with which we refer to the overall setting in which allocation policies operate.
 This environment is deterministically defined by the simulation settings and input streams.
-Critical are the simulation input streams, which are the datasets which define the donors which become available for transplantation, the candidates who appear on the liver waitlist, and the donor and patient events which drive ELAS simulations.
-These input streams also specify the nested structure of agents in the ELAS simulations, with donors / patients nested in hospitals / transplantation centers, which are in turn nested in the ET member countries.
-The organ allocation environment has to be pre-specified to any simulation.
-We discuss the requirements for input streams in Section \ref{subsection:input_streams}.
-How simulations are initialized based on input streams is discussed in Section \ref{section:initialization}.
-How simulations proceed is illustrated in Section \ref{subsection:overview}, \item[\stepcounter{enumi}and \theenumi.] \textit{simulation modules}, which are implemented in Python code.
+Of key importance are the simulation input streams, which are the datasets that define the donors which become available for transplantation, the candidates who appear on the liver waiting list, and the donor and patient events that drive ELAS simulations.
+These input streams also specify the nested structure of agents in the ELAS simulations: donors and patients are nested in hospitals and transplantation centers, that are in turn nested in the Eurotransplant member countries.
+The organ allocation environment has to be specified in advance of any simulation.
+We discuss the requirements for input streams in Section \ref{sec:elasenvironment}.
+How simulations are initialized based on input streams is discussed in Section \ref{sec:elasinit}.
+How simulations proceed is illustrated in Section \ref{sec:elasoverview}, \item \emph{simulation modules}, that are implemented in Python code.
 These modules emulate key aspects of the liver allocation procedure.
-These processes include the generation of liver match lists according to liver allocation rules, the simulation of graft offer acceptance behavior, ELAS' obligation system, and ELAS' exception point system.
-We discuss the implemented modules in Section \ref{section:modules}. \end{enumerate}
+These processes include the generation of liver match lists according to ELAS' liver allocation rules, the simulation of graft offer acceptance behavior, ELAS' obligation system, and ELAS' exception point system.
+We discuss the implemented modules in Section \ref{sec:elasmodules}. \end{enumerate}

+With this overall design, the ELAS simulator is similar to LSAM which has been used extensively to study organ allocation in the United States.
+We also point out several differences.
+Most importantly, the ELAS simulator is developed specifically for Eurotransplant, and takes into account the multi-national setting; we include international sharing rules and allow for allocation rules to differ per country.
+Other major differences are that (i) in ELAS simulations centers can decline liver offers for all their candidates, (ii) the ELAS simulator can approximate outcomes of non-standard allocation while LSAM always places livers through standard allocation, (iii) organ offer acceptance models specific to pediatric candidates are included, (iv) splitting of liver grafts is simulated, and (v) simulation of re-listing for repeat transplantation is based on historical re-listing data.